Features / 16 December, 2017 / Nadia Raafat

 If you mind is calm and your body relaxed, the hormonal environment for your baby will be a calm one too, which means less likelihood of foetal distress and a smoother calmer birth experience for your baby as well as yourself.
 Being born can be an incredibly dramatic experience.
 We want to make it as easy for them as possible.

 Many of the disappointments around childbirth are due to our fixed assumptions and expectations around birth.
 With the best intentions and investment of time and money you simply cannot predict or control the outcome.
 There are too many uncontrollable variables.
 Mindfulness teaches us to let go of expectations and attachment to outcome.

 Postnatal life is intense.
 The endless feeds, the sleepless nights, the constant responsibility can all be very overwhelming.
 But with a more mindful approach to mothering you will be able to step into your new role with a little more confidence and much less stress.
 Whenever a challenge arises you can use your new skills and understanding to remain steady, loving and calm – the best gift you can give to your child.

-Childbirth educator and yogini Nadia Raafat is the founder of Becoming Mother – a label devoted to preparing women for birth with yoga and Mindfulness.
+Childbirth educator, birth doula and yoga teacher Nadia Raafat is the founder of Becoming Mother – a label devoted to preparing women for birth with Yoga and Mindfulness.
 She has helped hundreds of women to manage pregnancy stress and birth with confidence through her Yoga and Mindfulness for birth programme.

 Nadia’s Yoga & Mindfulness for Pregnancy & Birth DVD is available via Amazon, YogaMatters and Birthease and can also be ordered via her website.